Caster Semenya: 2018 testosterone rule change

 In April 2018, the IAAF announced new rules effective 8 May 2019 that applied to athletes with certain disorders of sex development (DSDs) that result in androgen sensitivity and testosterone levels above 5 nmol/L. Under the new rules, these athletes would be required to take medication to lower their testosterone levels below the 5 nmol/L threshold for at least six months in order to compete in the female classification for certain events.

 In a report explaining its decision, the IAAF wrote that there was a "broad medical and scientific consensus" that athletes with high testosterone can "significantly enhance their sporting potential" due to greater muscle mass, strength, and haemoglobin levels.
 The report added that "there is no other genetic or biological trait encountered in female athletics that confers such a huge performance advantage."
 The IAAF's changes applied to eight different events—including the 400 m, 800 m, and 1500 m, which Semenya regularly competed in.
 Sports scientist Ross Tucker estimated that the new rules could make Semenya "five to seven seconds slower over 800 metres."
 Female athletes without a DSD are not subject to any testosterone limits.

 2019 football career

-In September 2019, Semenya joined the South African SAFA Sasol Women's League football club JVW F.C., owned by Janine van Wyk.
+In September 2019, Semenya joined the South African SAFA Sasol Women's League football club JVW owned by Janine van Wyk.

 Tokyo 2020 Olympics

 In 2020, Semenya announced that she had decided to switch to the 200 meters for the 2020 Tokyo Olympics, in order to avoid the 400 m to one mile ban.
 In order to qualify for the 200 meters, Semenya would have needed to achieve the qualifying time of 22.80.
 She had previously won the 5000 m at the South African championship in 2019.
 On 15 April 2021, Semenya confirmed she would not try to make the Tokyo 2020 200 m qualifying standard.
 On 28 May 2021, Semenya ran a personal best of 15:32.15 in the 5000m, 22 seconds slower than the necessary time to be allowed to compete at the Olympics.